 Prevention & Treatment: Use varieties with resistance or tolerance to this disease (Table 1).
 Rotate with crops other than cole crops or greens.
 Remove plant debris immediately after harvest.
 Use wide plant spacing to promote drying of leaves.
 Avoid wetting the leaves when watering.
-If disease becomes severe enough to warrant chemical control select one of the following fungicides: chlorothalonil will give good control; maneb or fixed copper will give fair control.
+If disease becomes severe enough to warrant chemical control, chlorothalonil will give good control and copper fungicides will give fair control.
 Spray every seven to 10 days after transplants are set.
 Make sure that the lower leaf surface is covered with fungicide.
-Do not apply copper when temperatures are above 85 °F. Wait 7 days after spraying before harvest if using chlorothalonil or maneb.
+Do not apply copper when temperatures are above 90 °F. Wait 7 days after spraying before harvesting if using chlorothalonil or mancozeb.
+See Table 2 for examples of products containing these fungicides.
 Apply all chemicals according to directions on the label.

 This disease is caused by the fungus, Alternaria species, and occurs during warm, moist conditions.
 On seedlings, the symptoms are small dark spots on the stem that can cause damping-off or stunting of the plant.
 On older plants, the bottom leaves are infected first with brown circular spots on the leaves.
 Spots have characteristic concentric rings (target spots).
 Infected leaves soon turn yellow and drop.
 Bright sunshine, frequent dews or showers, and temperatures between 60 and 90 °F favor disease development.

 Prevention & Treatment: Remove and destroy all crop debris immediately after harvest, since this disease overwinters on plant residue.
 It is easily spread by tools, wind, splashing water or insects.
 Seed treatment and rotation with crops other than cole crops or greens will also reduce disease.
-Select one of the following fungicides, if disease is severe enough to warrant chemical control: chlorothalonil will give good control; maneb or fixed copper will give fair control.
+If disease is severe enough to warrant chemical control, chlorothalonil will give good control and copper fungicides will give fair to poor control.
 Spray every seven to 10 days after transplants are set.
-Wait 7 days after spraying before harvest if using chlorothalonil or maneb.
+Wait 7 days after spraying before harvest if using chlorothalonil.
+See Table 2 for examples of products containing these fungicides.
 Apply all chemicals according to directions on the label.

 Black rot is caused by a bacterium, Xanthomonas campestris pathovar campestris, and can affect all vegetables in the crucifer family.
 Above-ground parts of the plant are primarily affected, and symptoms may vary depending on the type of plant, age of the plant and the environmental conditions.
 In general, yellow, V-shaped lesions appear along the tips of the leaves with the point of the V directed toward a vein.
 When lesions enlarge, wilted tissue expands toward the base of the leaves.
 Veins turn black or brown.
 Infection may spread into the stems.
 Cutting into the stems often reveals a black-brown discoloration with a yellowish slime present.
 Symptoms on cauliflower may appear as numerous black or brown specks, black veins and discolored curds.